Loqueesha: Cast

+Release

 Controversy

 The film's trailer was released on YouTube on May 11, 2019, prompting a backlash on social media for the film's overt racism, sexism, stereotyping and cultural appropriation.
 In response, Saville tweeted a photograph of himself with Marlon Wayans, referencing the latter's film White Chicks; Wayans said, in return, that he "hated when people tag me in their bullshit.
 It is annoying as fuck".
 Dwayne Perkins, one of the black actors in the film, defended the film: "This is a comedy about a guy who does the wrong thing for the right reasons, and the movie really gets into all of it more than the trailer does...
 I think you have to withhold judgment until you see the movie, but again, making a mockery wasn't my intention".

 Attempted submissions to film festivals

 Promotional material for Loqueesha stated that the film was an "official selection" of the San Luis Obispo International Film Festival (SLOIFF).
 A February 19 press release by SLOIFF listed Loqueesha in the festival lineup, but SLOIFF later tweeted that the film was never "selected, screened, or given an award at our festival."
 The film was originally submitted to the George Sidney Independent Film Competition but was rejected.
 Saville, a resident of Carmel, then submitted it to the "Central Coast Filmmakers Showcase", which is open to residents of Monterey, San Luis Obispo and Santa Barbara counties.
 After Loqueesha was accepted in this category and the festival guides had been printed, the film was pulled by its producers before the screening.
 The festival apologized that the film did not receive an adequate vetting process and committed to "installing appropriate measures to see that this unfortunate circumstance does not occur in the future.”